Ajayt036/About-Me/README.md

 - 👋 Hi, I’m Aajay Kumar.
 A big time Data science and Butter chicken Lover.
-- 🌱 I’m currently learning the machile learning concepts to get into deep learning
-- 💞️ I’m looking to collaborate with data Enthusiasts.
+- 🌱 I’m currently learning the machile learning concepts to get into deep learnin.
+I’m looking to collaborate with other Data Enthusiasts AS WELL.
 - 📫 Anybody looking to collaborate of just to have a normal conversation can contact me on Linkedin.